The 28th Star

-Tensions heightened when U.S. President Polk announced the Rio Grande formed the boundary of Texas.
-While Texans championed this river as their boundary, Mexico mapped Texas as a much smaller region--bounded in part by the Nueces River.
-Left in dispute was a huge expanse of land between the two rivers.
+Tensions intensified when President Polk announced the Rio Grande formed the southern boundary of Texas.
+While Texans maintained this river as their boundary, Mexico mapped Texas as a much smaller region bordered in part by the Nueces River.
+The differing views on the boundary left in dispute a huge stretch of land between the two rivers.

 General Paredes was not swayed by this show of force.
 He expelled the U.S. envoy from Mexico, declared his willingness to fight, and sent thousands of troops to the city of Matamoros.
 In April 1846, he appointed General Mariano Arista as the commander of this growing force.

-Mexican leaders viewed the U.S. occupation of the Rio Grande as an invasion deep into their territory and did not hesitate to cross the river.
+Mexican military leaders viewed U.S. occupation of the Rio Grande as an invasion of their territory and did not hesitate to cross the river.
 On April 25, 1846, Mexican troops overwhelmed a U.S. scout party on the north bank of the river, at Rancho de Carricitos.
-Word of this clash reached Washington D.C. on May 10, causing Polk to announce Mexico had "spilled American blood upon the American territory".
-President Polk demanded a response and on May 13, 1846, as a spirit of nationalism swept away recent debates, Congress complied and declared war.
+Word of this clash reached Washington D.C. on May 10.
+The news caused President Polk to announce Mexico had "spilled American blood upon the American territory".
+Polk demanded a response and on May 13, 1846, amid a spirit of nationalism, Congress complied and declared war.